 One bite and you’ll never believe this flourless vanilla cake has NO flour whatsoever!
 It’s delicate, tender and topped with a light dusting of powdered sugar – gluten free and dairy free never tasted so good!

-When you need something different than the typical cake, this is the recipe to turn to.
-It’s a delightful dessert that could easily be served at a bridal shower, baby shower or even as a weeknight treat.
-To make up for the flour, the recipe uses almond meal and ground coconut – these two ingredients are the perfect pairing for this single layer cake.
+When you need something different than the typical gluten-free vanilla cake recipe, this is the recipe to turn to.
+It’s a delightful dessert that could easily be served at a bridal shower, baby shower, or even as a birthday cake (here's another delicious birthday cake option!) or wedding cake.
+To make up for the lack of gluten-free flour, the recipe uses almond meal and ground coconut – these two ingredients are the perfect pairing for this single-layer, moist cake.

-The best to describe this tender cake is a cross between a moist sheet cake and a full bodied crumb cake.
-Whereas a cake that uses flour, like these almond flour chocolate cupcakes, would be light and spongy, this flourless cake is a bit more dense.
+This tender cake is a cross between a moist sheet cake and a full bodied crumb cake.
+Whereas a cake that uses a gluten free flour or a gluten free flour blend, like these almond flour chocolate cupcakes, would be light and spongy, this gluten-free cake recipe is a bit more dense.
 Not in a bad way.
 But more substantial.
-I top the cake with fruit and powdered sugar because that’s really all it needs.
+I top this single layer cake with fruit and powdered sugar because that’s really all it needs.

 The reverse creaming method is a way of mixing in the fats into a baked good.
 For reference, these oatmeal raisin cookies use the traditional creaming method.
 The butter and sugars are creamed then the eggs and rest of the dry ingredients are added.
 But with reverse creaming, you mix the dry ingredients first, then add the butter, then after the mixture is creamy, add the eggs.